FutureWorkshops/FWTPieChart/README.md

 [pieChartView addSegmentWithValue:@0.22f color:[UIColor blueColor] innerText:@"A" andouterText:@"2"];
 ```

-In this moment the FWTPieChartView knows everything to represent our data, you only need to refresh it to apply the changes:
+In this moment the FWTPieChartView has everything it need to represent our data, you only need to refresh it to apply the changes:

 ```
 [pieChartView reloadAnimated:NO withCompletionBlock:completionBlock];